A super healthy black bean and hominy salad with a sweet & tart dressing.

-My father-in-law recently motivated me to make something with Hominy.
+I was motivated to make this Mexican Black Bean and Hominy Salad for my father-in-law who challenged me to make something with Hominy.
 It’s not that I didn’t know what Hominy was, I just didn’t have a recipe in mind that I could use it with.
-Until one day when I was going to make a bean salad and discovered I was out of white beans.
-But luckily I had a can of white Hominy!

-It’s really easy to find Hominy here on the West Coast, but maybe a little more challenging in some areas.
+It’s really easy to find Hominy here on the West Coast, but might be a little more challenging in some parts of the country.
 Just check the Hispanic section of your local grocery store as that is where they may stock it.
-For those of you that are not quite sure what Hominy is, it’s basically dried corn.

-If you are still not convinced, Hominy is used to make Masa (for tamales), pozole, hominy bread, hominy chili, casseroles, and fried dishes.
+Hominy can also be used to make Masa (for tamales), pozole, hominy bread, hominy chili, casseroles, and fried dishes.

 - 2 Tbsp Fresh Lime Juice